 As a female correspondent, both in Jerusalem and Jakarta, did you get support from fellow correspondents or is it a competitive environment?

 It’s both, actually.
 Competition in the media is healthy.
 In Jakarta, all the foreign media are pretty much in the same building.
 Amanda Hodge, the correspondent from The Australian Newspaper, and her producer work on my floor.
 The BBC is on the floor downstairs.
 James Massola, who was with Sunday Age of the Sun-Herald, was two floors below but I barely saw him.
 All these people become good friends when you’re living in Jakarta.
-It’s no different to being in the press gallery in Canberra, where I worked for a couple of years, or anywhere in the media in Australia where you get to know colleagues from various organizations.
+It’s no different to being in the press gallery in Canberra, where I worked for five years, or anywhere in the media in Australia where you get to know colleagues from various organizations.
 One of my best friends when I worked in Darwin worked for a rival organization.
 You’re not going to tell them about the story you’re chasing, but it doesn’t mean you can’t be good friends.
 If I have coffee with Amanda Hodge, we just don’t talk about stories.
 It’s an unwritten rule unless we’re all covering the same story.

 You wrote about the legacy of Sujanti “Yanti” Tjandra, who decided to leave the ABC Jakarta office after 42 years.
 The story included the fact that Yanti had sent her daughter to the U.S. 20 years ago to live with a relative, hoping to protect her from discrimination as a Chinese Christian in Indonesia.
 That raises broader questions about women’s quality of life, educational and professional opportunities in Indonesia.
 Do you feel that women’s stories have not been understood or given enough attention over the years?